EddieEldridge/The-Lost-Knight/Documentation/DeveloperDiary.md

 <b>Update</b>
 I managed to successfully make a sprite I was happy with along with an extremely basic 2 frame walking animation that currently looks awful but I will put more time into later.
 My idea for the sprite is that the player character will be monochrome and the backgrounds of each level will be unique and have a distinct color theme.
 This is to give the idea that the knight is 'lost' as the world he is currently in his very different from his own, hence the color contrasts.

+## 9th October, 2018
+Yesterday we created a player sprite and did a very awful walking animation.
+Today I would like to separate the player's sword from the model so it can have it's own collider and so it can be more easily animated.
+I also hope to set this up so that when the player hit's the attack button, their sword will swing and damage the enemy.
+I already have code for this but with the arrow projectile so hopefully this will be easy enough to implement.